tghastly/PYNQ-1/docs/source/15_data_transfer.rst

 Introduction
 ==================

+AXI interfaces are the main connections for transferring data between the PS and the PL.
+The Zynq has 2 AXI general purpose masters (master from PS to PL) and 2 AXI general purpose slaves (slave from PS to PL).
+There are also 4 AXI High performance ports, and one ACP port.
+For details on AXI interfaces, see:

+There are also GPIO, which are simple wires between PS and PL and can be used for conntrol.
+E.g. reset or interrupts.

+There are 3 main classes of PL peripheral used in Zynq designs.

+* AXI Slave - reacts to transactions from a (PS) master.
+* AXI Stream - stream interface to process data.
+The PS will usually transfer data to the AXI stream slave, and receive data from the AXI stream master.
+* AXI Master - a master device in the PL.
+A master can read/write DDR memory directly without interaction of the PS CPU.

+There are 3 classes to carry out, and also to facilitate data transfer between PS and PL

+* MMIO - register read/write transactions to an AXI slave interface.
+* DMA - transfer data to/from AXI stream interfaces.
+* Xlnk - allocates memory, and provides the physical address for an AXI master peripheral to use.

+The main interfaces between the ZynqPS and the PL.

 Data can be transferred from pynq to an overlay in two main ways.
 The python ``MMIO`` *Memory Mapped Input/Output*, and ``xlnk`` classes in the pynq package can be used for simple and streamed data transfer.

 MMIO